 More on Harrisburg's City Island

 If the water tempts you, but you want to still stay close to it, there are plenty of things to do on Harrisburg’s City Island that don’t involve getting wet.
-In addition to baseball, the Skyline Sports Complex provides access to Harrisburg City Islanders soccer games, as well as other sporting events throughout the year.
+In addition to baseball, the Harrisburg City Islanders soccer games kick off at FNB field throughout the summer months.

 If you feel like your legs need a break, but you still want to see the island, hop on the City Island Railroad, which leaves every half hour.
 This mini version of a Civil War-era steam engine is a great way to see the island without having to wear yourself out.

 The City Island Carousel, batting cages and arcade also provide a lot of fun while enjoying the views of the Susquehanna River.
-Susquehanna River water golf has also become a popular attraction, but you don’t actually have to wear a bathing suit to participate.
+Water Golf has also become a popular attraction, but you don’t actually have to wear a bathing suit to participate.
 Instead, this City Island mini golf course leads players right along the river for beautiful views as the sun lowers in the sky.
 If you want to get in the Susquehanna River and cool off, the Susquehanna River Beach is a unique way to enjoy the cool water.
 Go ahead, get your feet wet.

 No matter how many activities you plan to conquer during your visit to City Island, be sure to take a few moments to just relax by the water.
 Watch the boats drift by and consider taking an afternoon nap along the banks.
 The comfortable, visitor-friendly atmosphere makes it a great place to escape from reality and enjoy the quiet power of the Susquehanna River.